vinirossa/software-engineering/design-patterns.md

 A tree structure of composite objects and leaf objects.

-> Composite pattern works better with abstractions that can be hierarchically organized.
+> Composite pattern is ubetter with abstractions that can be hierarchically organized.

 ### Flyweight